PARENT RESOURCES

 Much research has been done about the cycle of the student experience.
 While every student is unique and very much an individual, we felt that it would be helpful to provide you with a general overview of what it’s like to be a Rockford University student today.
 Below you will find a general overview followed by points for each year your student is with us.

-• August/September – Students are generally excited at the start of the year.
-Returning students are excited to be back at school and catch up with friends that they didn’t see as much over the summer and yes, even to start their classes.
-New students are looking forward to testing their freedom.
+- August/September – Students are generally excited at the start of the year.
+Returning students are excited to be back at school and catch up with friends that they didn’t see as much over the summer and to start their classes.
+New students are looking forward to the new beginning on campus.
 You may initially receive lots of phone calls to talk about anything and everything.
-At some point homesickness will begin to set in.
-The newness wears off and anxiety about roommates, course work, how and where to get involved, and finding that balance in social/academic schedules begins to set in.
-Elections for Student Senate take place and students begin to form clubs/organizations for the upcoming year.
+At some point homesickness may set in as the newness wears off, possible anxiety about roommates, course work, how and where to get involved, and finding balance in social/academic schedules sets in.
+Student Government Association and campus activities through clubs and organizations may assist with feeling connected to the campus.

-• October – As October rolls around and mid-terms approach it’s natural for students begin to question more and more if they belong at Rockford University.
-Those first papers/exams are returned and some students are confused as to why their grades aren’t as good or come as easy as they did in high school.
-Roommate problems may begin to arise.
-Homecoming and Family Weekends are approaching giving students an opportunity to show off their campus and community to loved ones.
-Fall Break will hit giving students a chance to breathe.
+- October – As October rolls around and mid-terms approach it’s natural for students begin reflection on how things are going: First papers/exams are returned and there may be confusion as to why their grades are not as strong as expected, or come as easy as they did in high school.
+Roommate problems may also begin to arise.
+Homecoming traditionally approaches giving students an opportunity to show off their campus and community to loved ones.
+Fall Break arrives allowing students a chance to breathe.

-• November – Mid-term grades are in and students begin to see the impact of there early semester habits.
-With many papers and exams taking place right before Thanksgiving break students begin to feel the pressure of juggling all of their course work and a social schedule.
-Study skills and time management practices begin to have a larger impact on them.
-This is also the time that campus-wide illnesses start to set in.
+- November – Mid-term grades are in and students begin to see the impact of there early semester habits.
+Many papers and exams may take place right before Thanksgiving break, bringing forth pressure of juggling all of their course work and a social schedule.
+Study skills and time management practices may have a large impact.

-• December – Final exams are approaching and testing anxiety can be at an all-semester high point.
+- December – Final exams approach and test anxiety can be at an all-semester high.
 Some students will become apprehensive about returning home for the holidays and become sad at the idea of parting from friends for several weeks.

-• May – Graduation, end of the semester, and final exams.
+- May – Graduation, end of the semester, and final exams.
 Everything begins to wrap up and shut down as students prepare to move out of the residence halls and finish up their course work.
-Sadness will begin to set in as students say good-bye to friends for the summer.
+Sadness may begin to set in as students say good-bye to friends for the summer.
 Some will grow apprehensive about summer jobs/internships and returning home.

 Getting the Conversation Started